 Q. Where should I go if I have a query about my accommodation when I arrive?

-A. If you have query about your accommodation when you arrive you can email us with your query at firstname.lastname@example.org, in the first instance, alternatively visit us at The Student Village Reception in the Building next to Tesco Express on Aston Street.
+A. If you have query about your accommodation when you arrive you can visit Unite Students at Aston Unite Students Reception in the Harriet Martineau building next to Tesco Express on Aston Street.

 Q. Can I find out the names of my flatmates before I move in?

-A. If you wish to extend your Licence, we have Summer accommodation for students whose courses extend beyond their licence end date.
-Keep an eye on your emails, the University will send you some communication before the end of your third term with details.
+A. If you wish to extend your Tenancy, we have Summer accommodation for students whose courses extend beyond their end date.
+Keep an eye on your emails, the University or Unite Students will send you some communication before the end of your third term with details.

 Q. When are accommodation payments due?